The Australian (Opinion), 29/01/18

 It’s not every day Year 9 students get to see and touch FA-18 Hornets en masse.
 Recently a group of Hunter River High School students from Port Stephens (NSW) took up BAE System’s invite to do just that.

 This is Science, Technology, Engineering and Maths (STEM) teaching in action and it’s not a one-off.
-Hunter River High is one of the early schools piloting the P-TECH, Pathways in Technology, program.
+Hunter River High is one of the early schools piloting the P-TECH Australia, Pathways in Technology, program.
 Kicking off last year, the program borrows from a New York idea that’s expanded across the US and internationally.
-The first US P-TECH school was established by IBM in 2011 in collaboration with the New York City Department of Education, The City University of New York, and the New York City College of Technology.
+The first US P-TECH school was established by a US-based technology company in 2011 in collaboration with the New York City Department of Education, The City University of New York, and the New York City College of Technology.

 In Australia, it has the backing (and seed funding) of the Australian Federal Government plus key driver the Skilling Australia Foundation.
 The program builds long-term partnerships between schools, industry and tertiary education institutions.

-Australia’s pilot P-TECH schools opened in Ballarat and Geelong in 2016, responding to the critical need among parents, educators and employers to give students with relevant and meaningful pathways to employment.
+Australia’s pilot P-TECH Australia schools opened in Ballarat and Geelong in 2016, responding to the critical need among parents, educators and employers to give students with relevant and meaningful pathways to employment.
 In 2016, 100 students took part.
-IBM partners directly with the Ballarat school, and the Geelong school operates with a consortia of other private companies including Barwon Health, Bendigo Bank, Opteon Group, GMHBA and Tribal Campus.
+The Geelong school operates with a consortia of private companies including Barwon Health, Bendigo Bank, Opteon Group, GMHBA and Tribal Campus.
 Each pilot represents a multi-sector partnership among educators, local industry, government and community stakeholders to engage and energize young people.

 Nicholas Wyman is CEO of the Skilling Australia Foundation